curl/curl/docs/libcurl/curl_multi_assign.md

 }
 ~~~

-# AVAILABILITY

-Added in 7.15.5

-# RETURN VALUE

-The standard CURLMcode for multi interface error codes.

 # TYPICAL USAGE

 In a typical application you allocate a struct or at least use some kind of